lukasturcani/stk/docs/source/basic_examples.rst

     # Note that as soon as put() is called, the value is placed into
     # permanent storage.
     energy_db.put(bb, get_energy(bb))

+Note that :mod:`stk` databases do not have a staging area.
+The moment you call :meth:`~.ValueDatabase.put`, the value is committed to the database.

 And we can retrieve it